The Grover Series: A Mystical Journey Through Trauma and Awakening

 “Gotcha this time, lil’ girl!
 Ain’t no gettin’ away!”

 When Lola falls in love with Luc, her father re-enters her psyche and her life.
-She goes missing, dramatically separated from her lover, and their budding romance drowns under tumultuous waves that culminate in Hurricane Katrina.
+She goes missing, dramatically separated from her lover, and their budding romance drowns under tumultuous waves that culminate during Hurricane Katrina.
 Those who endure, with the aid of Grover’s mysterious influence, witness a greater truth about their “angel in the storm.”

 The Bubble Rule